aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/export-excel-to-html-with-gridlines/_index.md

 {{% alert color="primary" %}}

-If you want to export your Excel file into HTML with GridLines, then please use the [HtmlSaveOptions.GetExportGridLines()](https://reference.aspose.com/cells/cpp/aspose.cells/htmlsaveoptions/getexportgridlines/) property and set it **true**.
+If you want to export your Excel file into HTML with GridLines, then please use the [HtmlSaveOptions.GetExportGridLines()](https://reference.aspose.com/cells/cpp/aspose.cells/htmlsaveoptions/getexportgridlines/) property and set it **to true**.

 {{% /alert %}}

 ## **Export Excel to HTML with GridLines**
-The following sample code creates a workbook and fills its worksheet with some values and then saves it in HTML format after setting the [HtmlSaveOptions.GetExportGridLines()](https://reference.aspose.com/cells/cpp/aspose.cells/htmlsaveoptions/getexportgridlines/) to **true**.
+The following sample code creates a workbook and fills its worksheet with some values and then saves it in HTML format after setting the [HtmlSaveOptions.GetExportGridLines()](https://reference.aspose.com/cells/cpp/aspose.cells/htmlsaveoptions/getexportgridlines/) **property to true**.

 ```cpp
 #include <iostream>